fabiopires/circleci-security/README.md

 Uses [trivy](https://github.com/aquasecurity/trivy) to scan an image for vulnerabilities in its dependencies/packages.
 #### Parameters
 - (required) `image_name` - The name of the Docker image to be pulled and scanned.
+- (optional) `target_directory` - The location of the project to be scanned.
+By default this is "~/project", which is also where CircleCI typically clones to.
+- (optional) `private_url` - The location of a repository if the image is stored is private (i.e. in a company Artifactory).
+- (optional) `username` - The username of the account to log in; used only if accessing a private repository.
+- (optional) `password` - The password of the account used to log in; used only if affeccting a private repository.
 #### Usage
 ```yaml
 - security/container_trivy: